zotonic/zotonic/doc/ref/filters/filter_show_media.rst

 Images that are inlined in the body text can have these parameters:

 ``alignment``
-  Choose between left, right and block.
+  Choose 'between', 'left' and 'right'.

 ``size``
   Choose between "small", "middle", "large".
 The actual sizes that are